top of page

 2017: Songs of Freedom, Art in Flux Harlem / JCC Harlem, New York, NY.

-2017: Field Project, show #42: STRING THEORIES online exhibition.
+2017: String Theory online exhibition, Field Project, show #42 curated by Charlotte Mouquin.
 New York, NY.

 2017: Reflection of Monk, Inspired Images of Music & Moods Ill, Wilmer Jennings Gallery, New York, NY.

-2017: POSTED TO NEW YORK, The Padlock Group / Art in Flux, ALOFT Harlem, New York, NY.
+2017: Posted to New York, The Padlock Group / Art in Flux, ALOFT Harlem, New York, NY.

 2017: Summer Show, Amy Simon Gallery, Westport, CT.